sa2c/pi-cluster-server/cluster_queue/README.md

 $sudo make install
 ```

-Once you have these two libraries, create a
+Once you have the libraries, create a
 directory for Elmer and clone the repository
 ```
 mkdir Elmer